 A temporary cease-fire in Gaza appears set to begin Friday

-TEL AVIV, Israel — A deal to pause the fighting in Gaza and exchange Israeli hostages for Palestinians prisoners — originally expected to start on Thursday — will instead begin early Friday morning, according to the foreign ministry in Qatar, where the deal was negotiated.
+A deal to pause the fighting in Gaza and exchange Israeli hostages for Palestinian prisoners — originally expected to start on Thursday — will instead begin early Friday morning, according to the foreign ministry in Qatar, where the deal was negotiated.

 The new start time for the anticipated four-day pause in the fighting would be 7 a.m. local time, according to a spokesperson for the foreign ministry in Qatar.
-The agreement is designed to secure the release of at least 50 Israeli hostages exchanged for 150 Palestinian prisoners.
+The first group of 13 Israeli hostages — all women and minors — are expected to be handed over by Hamas after 4 p.m. local time, with Israel releasing Palestinians at that time, the foreign ministry said.

 Prime Minister Benjamin Netanyahu's office did not immediately confirm the new start time, but issued a statement saying it had received an "initial" list of hostage names.
 "The relevant officials are checking the details of the list and are currently in contact with all families," it said.

+The agreement calls for a total of at least 50 Israelis and 150 Palestinians to be freed over the four-day period, although Israel says that timeframe could be extended, with more releases on both sides, up to 10 days.

+The deal also allows for 200 humanitarian aid trucks to enter Gaza each day, according to Hamas.

-Egypt, which was also a party to the negotiations, announced the same revised date and time for the implementation as Qatar did.
+Egypt, which was also a party to the negotiations, announced the same revised date and time for the implementation as Qatar and Hamas did.

-The agreement had been expected to go into effect on Thursday, but around midnight and just hours after Prime Minister Benjamin Netanyahu spoke in a televised, late-evening media briefing where he discussed the agreement, Israel's National Security Adviser Tzachi Hanegbi said the temporary cease-fire was still on track "according to the original agreement," but that it wouldn't occur before Friday.
+The temporary cease-fire and hostages-for-prisoners swap had been expected to go into effect on Thursday, but a few hours after midnight, it was suddenly put on hold.
+Hours after Prime Minister Benjamin Netanyahu spoke in a televised, late-evening media briefing where he discussed the agreement, Israel's National Security Adviser Tzachi Hanegbi said the temporary cease-fire was still on track "according to the original agreement," but that it wouldn't occur before Friday.

 The pause in fighting comes more than six weeks after roughly 240 Israeli hostages were seized by Hamas fighters in Gaza during a deadly Oct.
 7 attack on Israel.
 The temporary truce is also meant to allow badly needed fuel and food trucks into Gaza, which has been bombarded by Israeli forces since the start of the conflict.
 The terms of the agreement allow for it to be extended up to 10 days if Hamas continues releasing hostages.